bbatsov/batsov.com/_posts/2011-06-14-linux-desktop-part-2.markdown

 desktop are numbered - most of my friends that use Linux have already switched to Chrome (or the open source Chromium).
 Firefox on Linux is like a bad joke - slow, memory hungry and unstable.
-I keep hearing that it runs a lot better on OSX and Windows, probably because it got a lot more testing on those platforms.
+I keep hearing that it runs a lot better on OS X and Windows, probably because it got a lot more testing on those platforms.
 I understand their reasoning - most of their clients use those two OSes so it makes sense to make them important in the dev/testing phases.
-But they should remember something - Firefox is (for now) the default browser only in most Linux distros and it's never going to be the default in Windows or OSX...
+But they should remember something - Firefox is (for now) the default browser only in most Linux distros and it's never going to be the default in Windows or OS X...

 Same goes for OpenOffice to the letter.